 For your shot to be effective, you need to make sure there is enough light entering the pinhole.
 If the image you are taking a picture of is about five feet or less, just tilt the pinhole camera up a little.
 This change is important for displacement, as there are a couple of lines of sight.
 On the other hand, if you shoot anything more than five feet away, hold the camera at a straight angle.

 Now the fun starts!
 When shooting, place the camera on a tripod if possible, or at least just a steady surface.
 This will guarantee that the camera will not move during most of the exposure time.
 Enable the light to penetrate the pinhole camera during exposure, but don’t forget to shield the dark-covered hole when you’re not aiming.
 The fun here is to play with the objects to shoot as well as the exposure phase.

 Pinhole cameras likewise have their share of advantages and disadvantages.

 Pinhole Camera Advantages

 The benefit of pinhole cameras is their range of focus.
 All in a photo captured by a pinhole camera is in focus; it has infinite depth.
 Another great thing about this simple camera is that it is very easy to build and use.

 Although pinhole cameras are awesome and quick, they do have disadvantages.
 For instance, the pinhole camera has a longer exposure time than the standard camera.
 This likewise means that you need a tripod or a piece of equipment like a tripod to keep it steady.
 Another downside is the clarity of the images.
 Since there’s no lens, the images aren’t as bright.
 They’re not very good at taking action or moving photos, either.

-Remember that you have to be patient since shooting with a pinhole camera is a learning experience!
+You have to be patient shooting with a pinhole camera as it is a learning experience!
 Since we’ve been talking about a piece of unusual camera equipment, check out some unusual types of photography that you can try.